 |

 children was still homeless and in receipt of two shillings a week from the overseers of the poor.

 period.
-The price is £7.99 plus post and packing £1.00 and is only obtainable direct from Des Turner, (Aston has no local
+The price is £10.00 plus post and packing obtainable from desturner@aol.com

+|